-Ten (10) ordinary Council meetings, Five (5) Special Council meetings and Eight (8) In Committee meetings took place during 2019/2020.
+Twelve (12) ordinary Council meetings, Four (4) Special Council meetings and eleven (11) In Committee meetings took place during 2020/2021.

-Executive Mayoral Committee
+Executive Mayoral Committee.

-There was no change in the composition of the Executive Mayoral Committee.
+There was a change in the composition of the Executive Mayoral Committee as a result of the removal of the Executive Mayor Cllr.
+Lobese on 16 April 2021.